 It’s always a hoot to see what people come up with.
 Here’s the official website with more info and online registration.
 Here’s a link to the registration form.
 And here’s a list of the official rules.

-So if you’re heading here to a luxury house on Isle of Palms, gather everybody up and give it a go.
+So why not gather everybody up and give it a go.

 Both Spoleto and Piccolo Spoleto have their finale celebrations this weekend.
 First up is Piccolo.

 The Piccolo Finale is happening tomorrow night (Saturday June 9th).
 This is a great free event downtown that’ll have excellent music in a family-friendly setting.
 There will be plenty of food and drinks available for purchase, plus lots of fun booths to check out.
 It’ll go on from 5:00 p.m. till 10:00 p.m.
-Like the sand sculpting competition, it would be perfect for all ages staying in our beach rentals Charleston.
+Like the sand sculpting competition, it would be perfect for all ages.

 Music will be provided by: